23/DeveloperDocumentation/photo-replace.md

 # API Method: /api/photo/replace
 # flags=comments

-Replace a photo or update the thumbnail of a video.
+Replace a photo, replace a video or update the thumbnail of a video.

-Please note, that you won't be able to replace an actual video on [23 Video](http://www.23video.com), only the thumbnail associated with the video.

 ### Parameters